Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 1 (1)

 As with action potentials in other types of cells, the repolarization of cardiac muscle cells involves the

-A. entrance of calcium through voltage-gated channels.
+B. exit of potassium through voltage-gated channels.

-B. binding of ACh to ACh receptor.
+C. binding of ACh to ACh receptor.

-C. entrance of sodium through voltage-gated channels.
+D. entrance of sodium through voltage-gated channels.

-D. exit of potassium through voltage-gated channels.
+E. entrance of calcium through voltage-gated channels.

 Question #24